Real Men Are Teachers

-The shortage of African-American male teachers is a national problem.
-Only two-percent of the nation's nearly five million teachers are African-American males.
+The shortage of male teachers from underrepresented populations is a national problem.
+For example, only two-percent of the nation's nearly five million teachers are African-American males.
 In South Carolina, there are more than 49,000 teachers, about 8,000 of them are men, and of that number just over 1,000 are African-American men.

 Response to the Challenge

-The primary objective of the Real Men Are Teachers program is to recruit and prepare African-American males majoring in education at USC Upstate to become highly-qualified, strong teachers/leaders.
-This objective is accomplished by program participants matriculating through a challenging leadership curriculum and a mentoring and service component the purpose of which is to create African-American male educational leaders with a willingness and capacity to serve the needs of students and understand our challenges as “Citizens of the World.”
+The primary objective of the Real Men Are Teachers program is to recruit and prepare males from underrepresented populations majoring in education at USC Upstate to become highly-qualified, strong teachers/leaders.
+This objective is accomplished by program participants matriculating through a challenging leadership curriculum and a mentoring and service component the purpose of which is to create male educational leaders with a willingness and capacity to serve the needs of students and understand our challenges as “Citizens of the World.”

-The experiences of Real Men teacher candidates may well parallel the experiences of African American boys in public schools.
 The candidates will serve as role models and mentors.
-Real Men Are Teachers recruits - and eventually teachers -will have the potential to improve African-American boys’ learning outcomes in school.
-While there is some research to support the claim that students’ learning increases when assigned a same race teacher, increasing the number of African American male teachers also has the potential to benefit other stakeholders in schools.
-African American men teachers are uniquely positioned to assist their colleagues, many of whom might be white and female, in designing curriculum that is culturally and gender responsive.
+Real Men Are Teachers recruits - and eventually teachers -will have the potential to improve learning outcomes for underrepresented in schools.
+While there is some research to support the claim that students’ learning increases when assigned a same race teacher, increasing the diversity of the teaching pool also has the potential to benefit other stakeholders in schools.
+RMAT graduates are uniquely positioned to assist their colleagues, many of whom might be white and female, in designing curriculum that is culturally and gender responsive.

 The leadership curriculum will expose participants to the current leadership trends and issues significant to future teachers/school leaders.
 Program participants will be required to read a series of leadership articles and provide a comprehensive response that is shared with other program participants.
 In addition, workshops, lecture series, panel discussions, conference attendance, shadowing leaders, and participation in a Summer Institute focusing on leadership will also be mandated in the Real Men Are Teachers program.